 The world has plenty of different cultures and experiences for travellers to explore and expand their horizon.
 There are plenty of destinations to go to, whether it be a tropical island in the Caribbean, a trek on the Annapurna Circuit in Nepal or a whirlwind visit to New York City.
 The opportunities are endless, so where to get started on your bucket list?

 Where do you start if you don’t know what destination to visit next?
-First work out what you want from a holiday; is it complete relaxation, a cultural break or something more active you are after?
+First work out what you want from a holiday; is it complete relaxation, a cultural break or something more active that you are after?
 Then decide whether you want to stay in one place or travel around.
-You also need to agree a budget and how much time you can spend somewhere.
+You also need to estimate a budget and how much time you can afford to spend somewhere.

 Despite the world being more accessible than ever before, things can still go wrong, or plans might need to be changed, so travel insurance is a must.
 Here are some tips to help you make the most of what the world has on offer and have a stress-free holiday.

 Why do I need a specific worldwide policy?